RasmusBV/osm-router/README.md

 Obstacles on a specific node are accessible via the `.obstacles` field.

-## Ways
+## **Ways**
-When processing ways, there are 4 fields that can be modified.
+When processing ways, there are 3 fields that can be modified.
 All of them can be modified in both directions.
+These three fields are what the graph building process uses to calculate the cost of traversing a way.

+The calculation is `(length / speed) * multiplier`, where `length` is the length of the way in meters, `speed` is the speed in meters per second, and `multiplier` is a multiplier that is applied to the time it takes to traverse the way.

 ### speed
-The speed
+The speed of the way in meters per second.
+This is used to calculate the time it takes to traverse the way.
+If not set, the default speed is 0 m/s, which means that the way is not traversable.

+### multiplier
+A multiplier that is applied to the time it takes to traverse the way.
+This can be used to factor in things like road conditions, width of the road, etc. If not set, the default multiplier is 1.

+### innaccessible
+A boolean that indicates whether the way is accessible or not.
+This can be used a way to only make ways innaccessible in a specific direction.
+If not set, the default is `false`, which means that the way is accessible in both directions.

+## **Turns**